No graven images may be

 Clearly, in the case of private health-insurance companies, what is good for the companies’ shareholders, namely, a high stock price that usually depends on high profits, is bad for some of the insurance companies’ paying customers.
 It is precisely for this reason that the profit motive has been eliminated, or its harmful effects mitigated, in almost all countries that can afford to provide health care for all of their citizens.
 Furthermore, this is a clear refutation of the free-market fanatics’ belief in the universality of the concept of the “invisible hand” – the extremely naive and often erroneous belief that, when individuals pursue only their narrow self-interest, this model of behaviour will always benefit other people.

 There exists no other relatively wealthy country in the world where such an unnecessary and entirely preventable tragedy would have occurred.
 Even in Cuba, a country that is much poorer than the United States, at least measured by narrow monetary standards, a person in Diane’s condition would have received the necessary medical treatment and, instead of becoming an expensive liability to society, she would have continued as a contributing member of that society, by working and paying taxes for the remainder of her working life.
 It is the bizarre and perverse nature of the American health-care system that has transformed Diane, and many other Americans like her who do not have access to affordable health care, from a tax-paying citizen into a costly dependent, a truly ironic result when one considers that it is precisely Americans’ desire to prevent such costs that has led to this outcome.

 Americans’ blind subservience to the so-called free market has meant that many Americans like Diane have imposed on them, as a result of oppressive free-market principles, the “freedom” to die, the “freedom” to suffer needlessly, or the “freedom” to become bankrupt or deeply indebted because they cannot afford to pay for the medical treatment they require.
-And theirs, so many Americans naively believe, is the best health-care system in the world.
+And theirs, so many Americans naively believe, is the best health-care system and the freest country in the world.